TheM1ddleM1n/Waddle/README.md

 ### Menu Tabs

-The Waddle menu has two main tabs:
+The Waddle menu has three main tabs:

 - **⚙️ Features** - Enable/disable counters and utilities
+- **🎨 Settings** - Customize theme, keybinds, and layout
 - **ℹ️ About** - Credits, session timer, and links

 ### Enabling Features